 8. Bring up sensitive issues that are none of your business and would rather not be thought about and especially around the immediate family of the diseased.
 Boy did I hold my tongue for the surprisingly closed-minded and nosy woman who further upset my mother-in-law by asking her why she did not yet have any grandchildren.
 Her sheer ignorance aside, her manners were unforgivably rude in my view and if I shall have the displeasure of seeing her again, I will express my uncensored thoughts as to how grandchildren do not signify any sort of achievement, shocking as it may sound.
 So please exercise some discretion and common sense.

 Grief is a deeply personal feeling.
 There is no right or wrong way to express it.
 You need to go through your own process and make your own peace with the deck of cards that God or universe or the powers beyond our comprehension have dealt you.

 One of the most effective ways is to let yourself grieve and do so without rushing the process.
 Grief takes its time.
 But please do take care of yourself because it can draining.
 Please have at least one person that keeps an eye on you and supports you, while you still observe your privacy.

-I do believe meditation helps us tremendously with the grieving process.
-I use these guided meditation tracks to help me through a lot of mental stress and resistance to healing and so much more.
+I do believe meditation and positive affirmations help you tremendously with the grieving process.
+I recommend these guided affirmation tracks to help you through the mental stress and resistance to healing and so much more.
 Heal with going inward and allowing the process of life to take its time as you learn to accept the painful truth and come to terms with the new way of living after a loss.